LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 ### Enable relative links ###

-You have to set `relative_link` to `true` otherwise features like navigation bar will not work correctly.
+You have to set `relative_link` to `false` otherwise if you enter your blog url without the end `/`, like this `http://yourdomain.com/blog`, all assets will not be loaded.
+There is currently an issue on Hexo repository to fix this problem.

 ### Enable RSS feed ###